 But the truth is that the schedule you’re looking at in a product development program review is either:

 The Unreliable Schedule

 You’ve seen this movie.
 The program team presents their first cut product development plan.
-You, feeling the pressure to get a product to market as fast as possible, react with “Can we go faster?”
+Feeling the pressure to get a product to market as fast as possible, you react with, “Can we go faster?”
 The program team responds with a more aggressive plan.
-The cycle continues until all the slack and contingencies have been wrung out.
+The cycle continues until the team has wrung out all the slack and contingencies.

 - New designs and/or technologies may not work the first time